timisbusy/trischedule/Readme.md

 ## Intro

 This is an experiment in using linear programming to create a triathlon training schedule.
 It is very much a work in progress and is the first time I am working with linear programming and the pyomo framework.
 My goal is to allow for a simple set of input parameters to generate a training schedule to prepare an athlete for a triathlon scheduled on a specified date.
-Training plans are inspired by The Triathlete's Training Bible (4th Edition) by Joe Friel.
+Training plans are inspired by [The Triathlete's Training Bible](https://www.amazon.com/Triathletes-Training-Bible-Worlds-Comprehensive/dp/1937715442) (4th Edition) by Joe Friel.

-NOTE: Please do not use this for training advice
+NOTE: Please do not use this for training advice.
+It is an experiment in software technique and has not been tested for use.

 ## Getting Started